vinicius-toshiyuki/aline/README.md

 # Installation

 * Plug
-Add this to yout .vimrc
+Add this to yout .vimrc (do not include the ellipsis)

 				call plug#begin()
 				...
 				Plug 'vinicius-toshiyuki/aline.git'
 				...
 				call plug#end()

-and run
+and exit Vim and run

-				:PlugInstall
-after reopening Vim (or sourcing .vimrc again).
+				vim +PlugInstall +qa

 ## Documentation

-It's only one command.
+The main command is

 				:Aline <sep> [<options>]

 in normal mode with the cursor inside the block of text to be formatted.

 * \<sep\> is the separator (can be more than one character)